1ExistIThink/CSUS-Competitive-Robotics-Club-AUV-PCB/README.md

 Ideally, to cut cost, I am trying to use 1oz for the front and back, and 0.5 oz in the middle layers.
 Board size is 122mm x 71.5mm

-I also will plan on adding a logo in the large empty space and or adding some connectors.
-This is still unfinished but the layout will likely be the same/simular.

-I think this is my 3rd board I've ever designed and 2nd that I will actually buy.